 Despite the nearby cement factory, the place is a quiet and pleasant alternative to the most popular beaches.
-Free parking a few meters from the beach, but not always easy to find a place.
+Free parking is a few meters from the beach, but not always easy to find a place.

 You also have a good restaurant right on the beach, so you can spend the entire day here since there's an option for drinks and lunch during your stay.

 Get acquainted with the diverse marine life of Gran Canaria on a three-hour snorkeling excursion.

 Learn how to use your equipment and dive in for a guided snorkeling experience during which your guide will lead to the best spots, pointing out and identifying the local marine life.
 You will be in the water for approximately 1 hour.
 The total excursion time from start to finish is 3 hours.